pplomith/HealthDatalyze/README.md

 # meddataviz
-Visualization medical data of set of patients.
+Visualization of medical data on a patient dataset.